 Key Takeaways:

-- Alcohol dependence in Fresno County can be safely treated with medically supervised detox, therapy, and step-down care through a full continuum of services at My Time Recovery.
+- Alcohol addiction treatment in Fresno, CA can include medical detox, therapy, and step-down care through a full continuum of services at My Time Recovery.

 - Detoxing from alcohol alone is unsafe due to potentially severe withdrawal symptoms, and medical supervision reduces health risks and relapse during early recovery.

-Medical Detox for Alcohol Dependence in Fresno, CA
+Medical Detox for Alcohol Addiction in Fresno, CA

 How Detox Starts